Next Class: Wednesday, April 16, 2020 (Waukesha Technical College)

 Introduction to Drones

-- Drone basics and the fundamentals of unmanned flight
+- The fundamentals of unmanned flight

 - Overview of current technology, capabilities and trends